wagamamaz/tensorflow-wrapper-compare/README.md

 # Comparsion of TensorFlow Wrappers

+Run Keras, TensorLayer and Tflearn with same model and data on a same GPU machine.

 ## Speed of MLP

-run Keras, TensorLayer and Tflearn with same model and data on a same GPU machine.

 GPU: GTX980